-Be careful though, because you may be thinking back on all your good times together and that could propel you into more misery when you realise it was all so good, so why did it have to end?
+Be careful, though, because you may be thinking back on all your good times together, and that could propel you into more misery when you realize it was all so good, so why did it have to end?
 Don’t go there!

 If you get sloppy with your thoughts and cave into any form of sinking or negative feelings, make every effort to change your thoughts and reach for better feeling ones.

-If you are still harbouring ill feelings about your divorce, or break up and you are stuck in self-loathing for more than a year after the fact… you really have to wake up and ask yourself WHY you are choosing to stay stuck in the past!
+If you are still harbouring ill feelings about your divorce or break up and you are stuck in self-loathing for more than a year after the fact, you have to wake up and ask yourself WHY you are choosing to stay stuck in the past!

-Regardless of why the relationship ended, even regardless of how ripped off, you may feel or whatever they did to you, no matter how awful it was or is… there is nothing MORE terrible than YOU choosing to relive all the gory details and wallowing in it just because you feel you didn’t deserve it.
+Regardless of why the relationship ended, even irrespective of how ripped off you may feel, no matter how awful it was or is, there is nothing MORE terrible than YOU choosing to relive all the gory details and wallowing in it just because you feel you didn’t deserve it.

 Do you have the martyr complex?

-This is one who routinely talks about, emphasises, exaggerates and even creates their own suffering in an attempt to make someone else appear guilty and blameworthy.
+A martyr is someone who routinely talks about, emphasizes, exaggerates and even creates their suffering in an attempt to make someone else appear guilty and blameworthy.
 Again and again.
-A true martyr is basically admitting that their power has been taken away deliberately by someone else.
-A martyr refuses to take control of their own personal power.
+A faithful martyr is admitting that their power has been taken away deliberately by someone else.
+A martyr refuses to take control of their ability.

 Give up the martyr complex!
 It isn’t pretty!

-Instead, look at this incident that happened to you in a different way,
+Instead, look at this incident that happened to you differently,

 Thank your ex silently for releasing you to now experience new relationships, with so much more experience and knowledge.
 It is all – on a grander scale – actually a good thing.